Grauenwolf/PackIT/README.md

 For now we'll leave the `IPackingListCommandService` interface in place.
 But the long-term plan should be to throw it away and build some proper integration tests.

-## Round 15 - General Cleanup of PackIT.Infrastructure
+## Round 15 - General Organization of PackIT.Infrastructure

 This round is dedicated to moving things around in the Infrastructure project.
 This includes eliminating namespaces that are too small, breaking up files that contain multiple classes, moving classes so that they are close to the classes that depend on them, etc.